CodosaurusLLC/CodosaurusLLC.github.io/sum-of-a-batch/fix.md

 since dilution plus further fermenting
 _may_ result in a final strength you're happy with, just be sure to use an airlock.&nbsp;
-Otherwise, cold-crash, rack, and stabilize.
+Otherwise, cold-crash, rack, and stabilize first.

 To predict how diluting and _sweetening_ it will turn out, see
 <a href="/sum-of-a-batch/blend.html">the blending calculator</a>.